NatesHonor/ElementalFactions/README.md

 1. Install the Elemental Factions plugin on your Bukkit/Spigot server.
 2. Start the server to generate the necessary configuration files and database.
 3. Use the provided commands to create factions, invite players, claim territory, and engage in faction gameplay.
-4. Players can accept faction invitations, participate in PvP battles, and contribute to their faction's success.
+4. Players can accept faction invitations, participate in PvP battles, form alliances, declare enemies, and contribute to their faction's success.
 5. Explore the features and gameplay possibilities offered by Elemental Factions.

 ### Adding Custom Elixirs